Killarney Golf & Fishing Club

+Killarney Golf and Fishing Club Killarney Golf & Fishing Club is one of Ireland’s most prestigious and historic golfing venues.
+Located in Killarney National Park and surrounded by the lakes of Lough Leane, Killarney Golf & Fishing Club is a world class destination which has hosted the Irish Open on 6 separate occasions.
+It is home to two 18-hole Championship Courses and The Killarney Golf Academy which encompasses a 9 Hole Academy Course, a Driving Range and extensive practice facilities.

-Killarney Golf and Fishing Club is a private - members owned golf club on the shore of Lough Leane just west of Killarney, County Kerry, Ireland.
+It is a private - members owned golf club on the shore of Lough Leane just west of Killarney, County Kerry, Ireland.
 The club has 2 18-hole golf courses, Killeen and Mahony's Point & a 9-Hole Course called Lackabane.
 It also has full practice facilities including covered driving bays, pitch, chipping & putting Greens The Killeen Course measures 7,031 yards and plays to a par of 72.
 It has been the venue for the European Tour's Irish Open in 1991, 1992, 2010 and 2011 and the Curtis Cup in 1996.